lablup/backend.ai-submission-pipeline/README.md

 ## Run the submission evaluator (based on SDK) sample

-This evaluator invkes the client SDK's functional API directly to execute user codes and get the result logs.
+This evaluator invokes the client SDK's functional API directly to execute user codes and get the result logs.
 It is more efficient because it does not have to download the stdout/stderr logs twice and the stdout includes only the direct result of the given user code.